 2.3.1 - Multiple mode approach to teaching-learning is adopted by teachers which includes experiential learning, participative learning, problem solving methodologies, brain storming, focused group discussion, online mode, etc. for enhancing student learning Describe the varied modes of learning adopted and their basic rationale for adopting such learning mode/s for different courses of each programme in not more than 100-200 words.

-St. Xavier's College of Education, bestowed with the status of autonomy adopts multiple mode of teaching-learning.
+Given autonomy, St. Xavier's College of Education uses a variety of teaching and learning modalities.

 Core Courses